bartificer/programming-by-stealth/docs/pbs68.md

 # PBS 68 of X — Bootstrap Navs

-In this instalment we’ll get our first look at Bootstrap’s so-call _Nav_ component, a menu designed to facilitate navigation around a website, within a page, or within a web app.
-In the previous instalment we met Dropdowns for the first time, and saw how Dropdowns filled with buttons can be used within web app UIs.
-We ended by noting that Dropdowns come in two flavours, buttons and links.
-In this instalment we’ll learn how to use the link-flavour of Dropdowns within Navs.
+In this instalment we’ll get our first look at Bootstrap’s so-called _Nav_ component, a menu designed to facilitate navigation around a website, within a page, or within a web app.
+In the previous instalment we met Drop-downs for the first time, and saw how Drop-downs filled with buttons can be used within web app UIs.
+We ended by noting that Drop-downs come in two flavours, buttons and links.
+In this instalment we’ll learn how to use the link-flavour of Drop-downs within Navs.
 Finally, we’ll learn how to use Navs to create tabbed content regions within a web page or web app.

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/12/pbs68.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs68.zip).

-# Matching Podcast Episode 575
+## Matching Podcast Episode 575

 Listen along to this instalment on [episode 575 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/12/ccatp-575/)